19 People Who Won Oscars For Their First Movie

 8. Barbra Streisand

 It's hard enough to win an Oscar.
-But Barbra Streisand is among the few performers to have won at least one Oscar, Emmy, Grammy, and Tony Award.
+But Barbra Streisand is among the few performers to have collected at least one Oscar, Emmy, Grammy, and Tony Award.
 Just four years after being nominated for a Tony for Funny Girl and losing, Streisand won Best Actress for the same role in the 1968 film.
-Then she was honored with a Special Tony for career achievement in 1970.
+Then she was honored with a Special Tony for career achievement in 1970, making her almost an EGOT.
 It was non-competitive, but we're still impressed.

 9. Eva Marie Saint